syncfusion-content/maui-docs/MAUI/PDF-Viewer/Add-Remove-Modify-Annotations.md

 {% endhighlight %}
 {% endtabs %}

+## Adding custom information to a annotation

+he [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) allows you to assign custom information to annotations.
+The `CustomData` property is utilized to store additional information about each annotation instance for reference.
+However, it's essential to note that these data are solely intended for reference purposes and will not be displayed in the PdfViewer interface.

+The provided code sample illustrates how to set the `CustomData` property for an annotation.
+Within this code snippet, we assign custom data to represent the author's name who added the annotation.

+{% tabs %}
+{% highlight C# %}

+private void OnAnnotationAdded(object sender, AnnotationEventArgs e) {
+    e.Annotation.CustomData="Annotation added author: John";
+}

+{% endhighlight %}
+{% endtabs %}

 ## Remove annotations from the PDF document

 This section will go through different methods of removing annotations from a PDF document.